HotCakeX/Harden-Windows-Security/Rationale.md

 1. Use a physical machine if possible, it should have Windows 11 certified hardware, [Standard user account](https://learn.microsoft.com/en-us/windows-server/remote/multipoint-services/create-a-standard-user-account).
    * If you can't use a physical machine, use Hyper-V hypervisor.
 Your host (aka physical machine) must have Windows 11 certified hardware and meet all the hardware and UEFI security requirements explained in the Readme.
 VMs however are prone to side channel attacks, so don't use that attack vector in pentests if you want more realistic results.

-2. First apply the [Harden Windows Security module](https://github.com/HotCakeX/Harden-Windows-Security) *(All categories of it)* and then use the [WDACConfig module](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig) to deploy a suitable [Signed](https://github.com/HotCakeX/Harden-Windows-Security/wiki/How-to-Create-and-Deploy-a-Signed-WDAC-Policy-Windows-Defender-Application-Control#system-behavior) WDAC policy.
+2. First apply the [Harden Windows Security module](https://github.com/HotCakeX/Harden-Windows-Security) *(All categories of it)* and then use the [AppControl Manager](https://github.com/HotCakeX/Harden-Windows-Security/wiki/AppControl-Manager) to deploy a suitable [Signed](https://github.com/HotCakeX/Harden-Windows-Security/wiki/How-to-Create-and-Deploy-a-Signed-WDAC-Policy-Windows-Defender-Application-Control#system-behavior) App Control policy.

 <br>